apoxadmin/apox/apo-x.org/wp-content/plugins/font/readme.txt

-=== Font - official webfonts plugin.
+=== Font - official webfonts plugin of Fonts For Web.
 NO CODING!
 Just click & change font size, color and font face visually!  ===
 Contributors: killerdeveloper
 Donate link: http://fontsforweb.com/
 Tags: fonts, web fonts, font, fonts plugin, typekit, google webfont, TinyMCE plugin, ajax, webfonts Requires at least: 2.8.0
-Tested up to: 3.8.1
+Tested up to: 4.4
-Stable tag: 7.5
+Stable tag: 7.5.1
 Finally official* web fonts plugin for wordpress.
 CLICK ON ANYTHING TO CHANGE IT(see screenshots)!
 Then change color, size and font face using sliders and color picker!
 == Description ==
 Finally official web fonts plugin for wordpress.
 No need for any coding at all!
 How?
 This plugin has an unique method of recognizing of what you click at!